|

 the moon?
 What’s to stop some nation sending up rockets and annexing the

-and everyone beaming messages into the ether?
-Who represents humanity should
+messages into the ether?
+Who represents humanity should First Contact be

 The radio